feynman11/DraycottDrams/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the Draycott Drams whisky club application to production.
+This guide covers deploying the Draycott Drambusters whisky club application to production.

 ## Prerequisites